Nomination Process

 • One-on-one meetings with academic advisors to develop skills in self-advocacy, communication, study habits, and goal setting

-What experiential opportunities do Torch Scholars participate in at Northeastern?
+What experiential learning opportunities do Torch Scholars have?